These protein and fiber packed raspberry almond olive oil scones are moist and easy to whip together for breakfast or an afternoon snack.

 Step-by-step directions

-1. In a medium-sized bowl, mix together with a fork flour, almond meal, sugar, baking powder and salt.
-Mix olive oil into the flour mixture until it resembles coarse crumbs.
+- Mix dry ingredients.
+Combine flour, almond meal, sugar, baking powder and salt.
+Mix olive oil until it resembles coarse crumbs.
 It is very important that the first liquid you add is olive oil.

-5. Press half of the raspberries into half of the dough.
+- Add berries.
+Press half the berries into half of the dough.
 Fold the empty half of the dough over the berries, pressing the two layers together.
 Press remaining raspberries into top layer of dough.

-6. Cut dough into 8 even pieces and sprinkle over top of scones with sugar.
+- Fiinish dough.
+Cut dough into 8 even pieces and top with sugar.
 Gently press almond slices onto the top of scones.

 Recipe tips and FAQs

-Yes, you can make delicious flakey scones with extra virgin olive oil.
-Choose an olive oil that tastes good to you.
-And the best way to do this is to taste it straight up without anything else.
+Yes!
+Taste the oil straight up and see if you like the flavor.
 I prefer a mild, butter olive oil when I bake.
-You can also choose an infused oil, one infused with lemons or oranges, if you want to that additional flavor in your olive oil scone.
+You can also choose an infused oil, like citrus or herb tones, to add additional flavor in your olive oil scone.

 Absolutely!
 Despite what butter fanatics think, you can totally substitute butter for extra virgin olive oil to make scones.
 A great place to start is to use ¾ cup of olive oil for every 1 cup of butter.